MichailZyusko/interview-preparation/Interview questions.md

         5. How do you deal with asynchronous operations in Python?
         6. Do you know NumPy capabilities in vectorization?
         7. Have you had any challenges working with multidimensional arrays?
+        8. *Question*:

+        Explain a scenario where you leveraged Python, along with Pandas and/or NumPy, to solve a complex data analysis problem within the banking/finance domain.

+        1. Follow-up 1: How did you ensure the accuracy and integrity of the data being analyzed?
+        2. Follow-up 2: Discuss any optimizations you made to improve the performance of your data processing tasks.
+        3. Follow-up 3: Were there any data security and privacy concerns you had to address?
+How did you mitigate these concerns?
+        4. *Question*:

+        Describe a situation where you utilized Python's advanced features such as decorators, context managers, or metaclasses.
+What was the problem, and how did these features provide a solution?

+        1. Follow-up 1: Explain how you've managed dependencies and environment isolation in your Python projects.
+        2. Follow-up 2: Discuss your experience with Python's asynchronous programming features.
+How have you used asyncio or other concurrency libraries in a project?
+        3. *Question*:

+        Describe a complex data transformation or analysis task you've completed using Pandas.
+How did you ensure the efficiency of your code, especially when working with large datasets?

+        1. Follow-up 1: Explain your strategy for handling missing or inconsistent data in a Pandas DataFrame.
+        2. Follow-up 2: Discuss a situation where you had to optimize the performance of a Pandas-centric data processing task.
+What techniques did you employ?
+        3. *Question*:

+        Explain a scenario where you leveraged NumPy's capabilities to solve a numerical or computational problem.
+How did NumPy's features contribute to the solution?

+        1. Follow-up 1: Discuss your experience with vectorization in NumPy, and how it aided in improving the performance of your computations.
+        2. Follow-up 2: Describe any challenges you faced when working with multi-dimensional arrays in NumPy and how you overcame them.
 - DATABASE  ☑️
     - SQL
         1. How would you optimize a SQL query with many joins?